easysunhan/ZJU-Chem-OpenSource/README.en.md

   - Statistical Thermodynamics(Lack Resources)
   - Quantum Chemistry(Lack Resources)
   - To be continued...

+**Note:** Due to copyright issues, please be mindful of copyright concerns when uploading materials.
+If any infringement is found, please contact us for removal!
+This platform encourages students to upload their own study notes and learning experiences. 💗

 ## 🚀 Quick Start

 1. Clone the repository to your local machine: